-- Type of drug – different drugs carry different levels of dependence and withdrawal.
-Onset of withdrawal symptoms depend on how long the particular drug remains in the system.
+- Type of drug used: different drugs carry different levels of dependence and withdrawal.
+The onset of withdrawal symptoms depends on how long the particular drug remains in the system.
 Severity and duration of detoxification will vary by drug type.

-- Length, recency and degree of abuse – the level of drug use can affect timeframe.
+- Length, recency and degree of abuse: the level of drug use can affect detox timeframe.
 Drugs consumed for longer periods of time, at a higher concentration, or very recently can extend the required length of detox.

-- Co-occurring disorders and other substances – the detox timeline can potentially be prolonged if one attempting to detox from multiple substances, or experiences other disorders which require simultaneous treatment.
+- Co-occurring disorders and other substances: the detox timeline can potentially be prolonged if one attempting to detox from multiple substances, or with the co-existence of other disorders which require simultaneous treatment.

 Detox is the cleansing of your body as it metabolizes out any lingering drugs and restores itself to its natural chemistry.
 This process relies on your body’s filtering systems such as the liver and kidneys.
 Typically, the first few days of detox carry the most severe symptoms and health risks and require the most supervision of health and comfort.

-Medical detox involves medical supervision and often the prescription of medication during the detox process.
+Medical detox involves medical supervision and often the use of medications during the detox process.
 The goal of medical detox is to ensure a safe recovery and minimize discomfort.
 Medical treatment may be required to address: